c6fc/warcannon/README.md

 * `backendBucket`: Is the bucket to store the terraform state in.
 If it doesn't exist, WARCannon will create it for you.
 Replace '&lt;somerandomcharacters&gt;' with random characters to make it unique, or specify another bucket you own.
 * `awsProfile`: The profile name in `~/.aws/credentials` that you want to piggyback on for the installation.

-* `nodeInstanceType`: An array of instance types to use for parallel processing. 'm'-types are best for this purpose, and any size can be used. `["m5n.24xlarge", "m5dn.s4xlarge"]` is the recommended value for true campaigns.
+* `nodeInstanceType`: An array of instance types to use for parallel processing. 'c'-types are best value for this purpose, and any size can be used. `["c5n.18xlarge"]` is the recommended value for true campaigns.
 * `nodeCapacity`: The number of nodes to request during parallel processing.
-This resulting nodes will be an arbitrary distribution of the `nodeInstanceTypes` you specified.
+The resulting nodes will be an arbitrary distribution of the `nodeInstanceTypes` you specify.
-* `nodeParallelism`: The number of simultaneous WARCs to process *per core*. `1.7` is a good number here.
-If nodes have insufficient RAM to run at this level of parallelism (as you might encounter with 'c'-type instances, they'll run at the highest safe parallelism instead.
+* `nodeParallelism`: The number of simultaneous WARCs to process *per vCPU*. `2` is a good number here.
+If nodes have insufficient RAM to run at this level of parallelism (as you might encounter with 'c'-type instances), they'll run at the highest safe parallelism instead.
 * `nodeMaxDuration`: The maximum lifespan of compute nodes in seconds.
 Nodes will be automatically terminated after this time if the job has still not completed.
 Default value is 24 hours.
 * `sshPubkey`: A public SSH key to facilitate remote access to nodes for troubleshooting.
 * `allowSSHFrom`: A CIDR mask to allow SSH from.
 Typically this will be `&lt;yourpublicip&gt;/32`